yuansfer/yuansfer-mobile-sdk-ios/README.md

 </div>

 - Configuring Universal Links for the application.
-1. Configure Universal Links for your application according to the [Apple documentation](https://developer.apple.com/documentation/xcode/allowing-apps-and-websites-to-link-to-your-content).
+1. Configure Universal Links for your application according to the [apple documentation](https://developer.apple.com/documentation/xcode/allowing-apps-and-websites-to-link-to-your-content).
 2. In Xcode, Turn on the "Associated Domains" switch and add the Universal Links domain to the configuration.
 <div align=center>
 <img src="config08.png" />